Dungeons & Dragons: Honor Among Thieves: Production

-Development
+Development and casting

-On May 7, 2013, Warner Bros.
+In May 2013, Warner Bros.
 Pictures and Courtney Solomon's Sweetpea Entertainment announced a film based on Dungeons & Dragons with David Leslie Johnson-McGoldrick writing the script and Roy Lee, Alan Zeman, and Solomon producing.
 Two days later, Hasbro issued a lawsuit saying that they were co-producing a Dungeons & Dragons film at Universal Pictures with Chris Morgan writing and directing.
-On August 3, 2015, after U.S. District Judge Dolly Gee urged Sweetpea Entertainment and Hasbro to settle the film rights case, the Warner Bros. film was set for pre-production with Hasbro.
-On March 31, 2016, Rob Letterman was in negotiations to direct Johnson-McGoldrick's script, with his role confirmed on May 13, 2016.
+In August 2015, after U.S. District Judge Dolly Gee urged Sweetpea Entertainment and Hasbro to settle the film rights case, the Warner Bros. film was set for pre-production with Hasbro.
+In March 2016, Rob Letterman was in negotiations to direct Johnson-McGoldrick's script, with his role confirmed in May 2016.
 In April 2017, actor Joe Manganiello, an avid fan of Dungeons & Dragons, revealed that he had written a script with John Cassel for the project and was "talking to all the right parties" to make the film happen.
 Upon completing the script, Manganiello worked in collaboration with Brad Peyton and Dwayne Johnson, who were both in negotiations to develop the film.

 In December 2017, after varying degrees of progression, the film was moved by Hasbro to Paramount Pictures and was scheduled for a release date of July 23, 2021.
 In February 2018, Paramount was in talks with both Chris McKay and Michael Gilio to direct and write the film, respectively.
 In March 2019, it was revealed that Gilio had completed a first draft and studio executives expressed excitement for the film.
 The studio began negotiations with various talent, as the casting process began.
-On July 30, 2019, Jonathan Goldstein and John Francis Daley were in talks to direct.
+In July 2019, Jonathan Goldstein and John Francis Daley were in talks to direct.
 Goldstein and Daley began meeting with Paramount following Daley talking about his career with a literary agent at a sports bar in Sherman Oaks during a game between the Chicago Cubs, which Daley is a fan of, and the Los Angeles Dodgers.
 After saying to the agent that he and Goldstein had left directing duties on The Flash, the agent asked if they were looking for work.
 The agent tipped off Paramount, who presented Goldstein and Daley with the script for Dungeons & Dragons.

+In June 2016, Ansel Elgort was in talks to star in Letterman's iteration of the film.
+In December 2020, Chris Pine was cast to star in the film.
+Michelle Rodriguez, Justice Smith, and Regé-Jean Page were added in February 2021.
+Hugh Grant and Sophia Lillis would join the next month, with Grant cast as the antagonist.
+In April, Chloe Coleman joined the ensemble cast.
+In May, Jason Wong and Daisy Head joined the cast.
+During post-production, Bradley Cooper was cast in a cameo role.
+He filmed his part on blue screen and was inserted into preexisting footage shot with Rodriguez.